Capital punishment in Australia: Commonwealth law

 In 1973 the Death Penalty Abolition Act 1973 of the Commonwealth abolished the death penalty for federal offences.
 It provided in Section 3 that the Act applied to any offence against a law of the Commonwealth, the Territories or under an Imperial Act, and in s.
 4 that "[a] person is not liable to the punishment of death for any offence".

 No executions were ever carried out under Commonwealth criminal laws, and the passage of the Death Penalty Abolition Act 1973 saw the death penalty replaced with life imprisonment as the maximum punishment.
-On 11 March 2010, Federal Parliament passed laws that prevent the death penalty from being reintroduced by any state or territory in Australia.
+On 11 March 2010, Federal Parliament passed laws that prevent the death penalty from being reintroduced by any state in Australia, by amending the Death Penalty Abolition Act 1973 to include the states.

 The Commonwealth will not extradite or deport a prisoner to another jurisdiction if they could be sentenced to death for any crime.
 A recent case involving this was the case of American Gabe Watson, who was convicted of the manslaughter of his wife in North Queensland, and faced capital murder charges in his home state of Alabama.
 His deportation was delayed until the government received assurances that he would not be executed if found guilty.